DarkVanityOfLight/StudiumObsidianVault/Kommunkikationssysteme/Dijkstra's Link State Routing Algorithm.md

 	update D(v)
 		for all v adjacent to w and not in N':
 			D(v) = min(D(v), D(w) + c_wv)
+	/*
-	/*New least path cost to v is either old least path to v or known least cost path to w + direct cost from  w to v*/ untill all nodes in N'
+	New least path cost to v is either old least path to v or known least cost path to w direct cost from w to v
+	*/
+untill all nodes in N'
 ```